Red wattlebird

-The species is found in southeast Queensland, New South Wales, Victoria, South Australia and southwest Western Australia in open forest and woodlands, and is a common visitor to urban gardens and parks.
+The species is found in southeast Queensland, New South Wales, Victoria, South Australia and southwest Western Australia in open forest and woodland, and is a common visitor to urban gardens and parks.
 Loud and conspicuous, the red wattlebird is generally found in trees, where it gets most of its food; occasionally it forages on the ground.
 It is one of the largest nectarivorous birds in the world, feeding from a wide variety of flowering plants.
 Insects also comprise part of its diet.
 It is territorial and at times aggressive towards birds of other species, often defending rich sources of nectar.
 Breeding throughout its range, the red wattlebird builds a cup-shaped nest in a tree and raises one or two broods a year.
 Although it has declined in places from land-clearing, it is classified as Least Concern on the IUCN Red List.